Healthcare

 Patient Matching

-Creating a patient population with the use of dynamic exclusion and inclusion to evaluate the effect of a trial is usually an overwhelming task.
+Creating a patient population using dynamic exclusion and inclusion to evaluate the effect of a trial is usually overwhelming.
 However, the integration and use of RPA effectively perform this task.
 As a result, the eligible patient population can be easily enlarged by the study designer if there’s a need for modification.

-By automating patient matching with RPA, the entire process is better and faster.
+Automating patient matching with RPA makes the entire process better and faster.
 RPA effortlessly increases recruitment speed by carrying out initial execution with potential patients before the decisive interaction with associates of the clinic.
 RPA assists in lessening the effort put into repetitive tasks at the patient recruitment stage for a clinical study.

 Processing Pharma Co-vigilance Cases

-Based on a study carried out by ClinicalResearchNewsOnline.com, it is estimated that big pharmaceutical companies on average process about 700,000 adverse incident cases every year.
-With this kind of pressure on big Pharma companies, a lot of these companies plan to go lean to reduce cost while increasing the caseload and not jeopardizing the base cost.
+Based on a study by ClinicalResearchNewsOnline.com, it is estimated that big pharmaceutical companies, on average, process about 700,000 adverse incident cases annually.
+With this kind of pressure on big Pharma companies, a lot of these companies plan to go lean to reduce costs while increasing the caseload and not jeopardizing the base cost.

-Today, about 50% of the PV resources are utilized in managing cases that need data integration.
-However, according to RoboticsandAutomationNews.com the automation of these manual steps can reduce the time spent on PV by 45% hence saving big Parma companies a lot of money yearly.
+Today, about 50% of the PV resources are utilized to manage cases needing data integration.
+However, according to RoboticsandAutomationNews.com, automation of these manual steps can reduce the time spent on PV by 45%, saving big Parma companies a lot of money yearly.

 Trial Master Process Management